lukemunsch/anime-character-base/README.md

 When people visit my site, I want them to be able to engage with the content; View their favorite characters, rate them, see the list of series that the admin has viewed and added as well as see and leave suggestions for the admin to review and implement at their leisure.

+On all future visits, I would like them to see how the characters have been 'treated' by other users; new comments and engage with other users, add new suggestions if one comes to mind.

 For my site to maximize the engagement, this is the list of user stories to address my problem statement - "How do I create a site that allows the maximum engagement from users to interact with my content"

 [[#1](https://github.com/lukemunsch/anime-character-base/issues/1)] - Display Characters on the main index page for users